 So how should I presume?

 Prufrock might receive a slap in the face for his gamble.
 Well, he might have received one, except that in order to avoid the risk he chooses never to act.
 He will never know what might have happened if he ascended the stair.
 He is living a half-life.
+He is not living the rich possibilities open to him.
+Including the ones he cannot even imagine.

 Humility is the beginning of wisdom.
 Humility will set you free.
 Your achievements are not about you, they are about the things you love.
 If you leap and fall, get back up again.
 Who cares?
 It takes humility to stop punishing ourselves and instead to live some real life in the short time we have.
 To treat life as a gift, instead of a source of achievement or shame.
 And thereby to let ourselves discover that mysterious feeling, like a pure gift, that regardless of death, somehow it is all worthwhile.